Lilic14991/test-mobile-export/ionic-app/src/services/README.md

 This directory contains comprehensive notification services built on top of `@capacitor/local-notifications` for use in Ionic applications.
 These services provide a clean, easy-to-use interface for working with local notifications in your app.

 The services include:
-1. **NotificationService.ts** - Core service for basic notification functionality
+1. **NotificationService.ts** - Core service for basic notification functionality with a unified scheduling API
 2. **notificationUtils.ts** - Utility functions that extend the core service with advanced features

 ## Features

-- Simple API for scheduling various types of notifications
+- Unified API for scheduling various types of notifications
 - Support for basic, scheduled, and repeating notifications
 - Custom notification actions
 - Notification data payloads